web-platform-tests/interop/2026/README.md

 # Interop 2026

+**Interop 2026 is now open for proposals!** Please submit your focus area and/or investigation area proposals [here](https://github.com/web-platform-tests/interop/issues/new/choose).

 Interop 2026 is an effort to increase interoperability across browsers in key technical areas that are of high priority to web developers and end users.
 More details on the project are available in the [Interop Project README](https://github.com/web-platform-tests/interop/blob/main/README.md).

 ## Timeline